Egina Oil Field, Nigeria

 oil offloading terminal and various subsea production systems."

-Egina field infrastructure includes an FPSO unit, an oil offloading terminal and subsea production systems such as risers, flowlines, umbilicals and subsea manifolds.
+Egina field infrastructure will include an FPSO unit, an oil offloading terminal and subsea production systems such as risers, 52km of oil and water injection flowlines, 12 flexible jumpers, 20km of gas export pipelines, 80km of umbilicals, and subsea manifolds.

 In July 2009, Total awarded a FEED contract to Dover Engineering.
 Dover signed an agreement with J P Kenny and MCS Kenny to facilitate project delivery.